SatuKa/SatuKa/README.md

 - ⚡ Fun fact:
 -->

-Feel free to take a look what i'm working on.
-Most of my projects are school assignments (detailed information about the assignments can be found in the readme).
+Feel free to take a look what i'm working on. :open_file_folder: :eyes:
+Most of my projects are school assignments
+(detailed information about the assignments can be found in the readme).
 In addition, here are a few tutorials / works I have done on workshops (please see readme for details).
 Hopefully I can publish the first 100% self-made projects soon.

 ___
-Programming languages: Java, Python, JavaScript, R, SQL, SAS
+Programming languages :point_right: Java, Python, JavaScript, R, SQL, SAS

-Frameworks: Bootstrap, React
+Frameworks :point_right: Bootstrap, React

-Editor: Visual Studio Code, Sublime text
+Editor :point_right: Visual Studio Code, Sublime text